jorahn/RookWorld/README.md

 <div align="center"><img src="logo.png" width="150" height="150"></div>

-# ROOK: Reasoning Over Organized Knowledge

 This repo contains code for:
 - **ROOK**: A chess-playing language model trained on a synthetic dataset with chain-of-thought evaluation from Stockfish.
 - **ArbiterSim**: A language model trained to simulate a chess environment from rollouts of ROOK self-play.
 - **RookWorld**: A single language model trained to generate both the ROOK policy and the ArbiterSim Environment through different prompt prefixes.
 - **RookWorld Evol**: Filter winning rollouts from self-play of the RookWorld Policy in the RookWorld Environment and continue training to achieve stepwise Policy self-improvement.

+Thanks to the developers of these awesome dependencies:
+- [karpathy/llm.c](https://github.com/karpathy/llm.c) LLMs in simple, pure C/CUDA
+- [official-stockfish/Stockfish](https://github.com/official-stockfish/Stockfish) A free and strong UCI chess engine
+- [niklasf/python-chess](https://github.com/niklasf/python-chess) a chess library for Python
+- [huggingface/datasets](https://github.com/huggingface/datasets) 🤗 The largest hub of ready-to-use datasets for ML models

+---

+# ROOK: Reasoning Over Organized Knowledge
+A chess-playing language model trained on a synthetic dataset with chain-of-thought evaluation from Stockfish.

 ## basic ROOK setup
 - tested: linux (ubuntu 22.04), python 3.11, nvidia-gpu, cuda 12.4, cudnn 9.3, stockfish 16.1